-The Department of Civil Engineering’s degree programs in civil engineering and geoengineering prepare students for the world’s increasing needs in designing sustainable infrastructure systems, both built and natural, and in developing environmentally responsible use of earth resources, both surface and subsurface.
+The Department of Civil Engineering’s degree programs in civil engineering and geoengineering prepare students to solve the world’s increasing needs: designing sustainable infrastructure systems, both built and natural, and developing environmentally responsible use of earth resources, both surface and subsurface.
 Our faculty members are internationally recognized for research in landscape vulnerability assessment, wind energy development, stream restoration, structural response to extreme loading, water treatment, environmental remediation, seismic imaging and material characterization, traffic control and safety, hydraulic fracturing, and more.

 With roots dating back more than a century, our department developed one of the University’s first engineering programs.
 The state’s first wastewater treatment plant was designed by one of our faculty.
 Alumni include founders of major engineering firms, the first woman engineer in the Wisconsin Highway Commission, a pioneer in industrial pollution control, leaders in the U.S. Army Corps of Engineers and Transportation Research Board, and many others.

 Our highly-ranked programs prepare students for careers far beyond the design of bridges, roads, and tunnels.
-Students learn about and develop solutions to diverse problems such as sustainable water supplies, structural health monitoring, storm water runoff treatment, and public health.
+Students learn about and develop solutions in areas of sustainable water supplies, structural health monitoring, storm water runoff treatment, and public health.
 The civil engineering program provides core courses within five sub-fields: environmental, geomechanics, structures, transportation, and water resources; civil engineering majors can develop an emphasis in one or more of these areas.
 Geoengineering majors can develop an emphasis in geoenvironmental, geofluids, or georesources, all with a strong background in earth sciences.
 Our students have the opportunity to put their ideas into action through undergraduate research and to participate in social entrepreneurship through a unique series of courses called the Acara Challenge.
 The Bachelor of Civil Engineering (B.C.E.) and Bachelor of Geoengineering (B.GeoE.) are accredited by the Engineering Accreditation Commission of ABET.